-The following action items will be addressed by the College Center Council for the 2013-2014 academic period:
+The following action items will be addressed by the College Center Council for the 2014-2015 academic period:

-- 1. Strategic Planning Oversight 2012-2013 Plan and 2013-2017 Plan - 2.
+- 1. Strategic Planning Oversight 2013-2014 Plan and 2013-2017 Plan - 2.
 Program Review Oversight - 3.
 Budget Oversight - 4.
 Educational Master Plan (Facilities and Staffing) - 5.
 Meeting materials (e.g., minutes, agendas, records) storage and distribution procedures - 6.
 Resource allocation and funding process - 7.
 Assessment & possible modification of the Evaluation, Planning, and Improvement processes - 8.
 Other items as identified by the committee

-Annually, the CCC will review the Willow International Center's Mission Statement and the suggested changes from other committees.
-If changes are needed, an Ad Hoc committee will be formed to rewrite the mission statement.
+Annually, the CCC will review the Clovis Community College Center's Mission Statement, Vision Statement, and the suggested changes from other committees.
+If changes are needed, an Ad Hoc committee will be formed to rewrite the mission or vision statement.
 The committee's Purpose Statement will also be reviewed at the first meeting, submitting changes to the CCC Recorder.
-The CCC will also review at their first annual meeting the Willow International Center's Strategic Plan and identify activities to be carried out to implement the plan, submitting those activities to the Vice President of Instruction & Student Services.
+The CCC will also review at their first annual meeting the Clovis Community College Center's Strategic Plan and identify activities to be carried out to implement the plan, submitting those activities to the Vice President of Instruction & Student Services.

 Agenda and minutes of the meetings are distributed to the committee members.
 Committee members will communicate with their respective constituent groups.
-Meeting agendas and minutes will also be posted to Blackboard in the Willow Institutional Planning section.
+Meeting agendas and minutes will also be posted to Blackboard in the Clovis Institutional Planning section.